newbeeR2020/CAG/README.md

 > when k = 64, tokens = 85,000
 > when k = 80, tokens = 106,000
 >
-> ### `--maxQuestion` parameter notice:
+#### `--maxQuestion` parameter notice:
-> when using "hotpotqa-train" dataset, 1 knowledge has only 1 question to answer
+> when using "hotpotqa-train" dataset, 1 knowledge has 1 question
-> when using "squad-train" dataset, 1 knowledge can choose average 150 question to answer
+> when using "squad-train" dataset, 1 knowledge has average 150 questions
 >